1. How was the Migration Program for 2021-22 developed?

-For development of the 2021-22 Migration Program, the Department of Home Affairs consulted widely with State and Territory Government representatives, academia, industry stakeholders and community organisations.
+For the development of the 2021-22 Migration Program, the Department of Home Affairs consulted widely with State and Territory Government representatives, academia, industry stakeholders and community organizations.
 In January 2021, the Department of Home Affairs also published a discussion paper on the Migration Program to consider public submissions.

 The current Migration Program has been designed to support Australia’s economic growth, as well as the country’s continued recovery from COVID-19.

 2. Why have the Migration Program planning levels not changed for the year 2021-22?

 The 2021-22 Migration Program has been retained with the same policy settings as for the previous program year.
 The planning ceiling has been retained at 160,000 places to build on Australia’s success last year in managing the impacts of COVID-19.
 The aim has also been to maximize flexibility for increased migration in line with changing health, economic and border conditions.

 However, the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs will at his option redistribute places between Skill stream visa categories in response to public health, economic and labor market requirements.
 This will ensure that migration to Australia remains responsive to changes in economic activity and border restrictions.

 3. Will other policy settings change in the 2021-22 Migration Program?

 No, in order to support Australia’s ongoing recovery from the impacts of COVID-19 the program settings, priorities and planning levels put in place for the previous year’s Migration Program will remain in place in the 2021-22 program year as well.